 These side effects occurred rarely (in less than 2 percent of patients studied):

 - depression (this is more likely if patients have history of depression)

 - herpes zoster, including shingles

 - stomach upset

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You can report side effects to the FDA at 1-800-FDA-1088.

 Both Isentress film-coated tablets and chewable tablets should be stored at room temperature or between 68 and 77 degrees Fahrenheit (20 to 25 degrees Celsius).
-Chewable tablets must be kept in their original packaging with the drying agent in the bottle to protect the pills from moisture.
+The drug may be occasionally stored between 59 and 86 degrees Fahrenheit (15 to 30 degrees Celsius).

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.